luke-park/SwiftGCM/README.md

 Once an instance of `SwiftGCM` has been used to encrypt or decrypt, it cannot be used again, as per the example above.
 Note that `auth` (the AAD) can be omitted by passing `nil`.

+## Production Ready Examples
-SwiftGCM operates only on binary data (`Data`).
-For examples on how to work with strings, consult the example code in [this repository](https://github.com/luke-park/SecureCompatibleEncryptionExamples), which includes string-based methods for use with SwiftGCM.
+For examples on how to work with encryption in production, consult the example code in [this repository](https://github.com/luke-park/SecureCompatibleEncryptionExamples), which currently has compatible encryption examples in C#, PHP, Java, JavaScript, Swift and Go.

+## Warning
+This library has passed no security audits or anything similar, it is merely an implementation of GCM mode as per [The Galois/Counter Mode of Operation](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.694.695&rep=rep1&type=pdf) by David A. McGrew and John Viega.
+It may contain bugs or errors in implementation.
+Your contribution is appreciated!

 ## License
 SwiftGCM is licensed under the MIT License.
 If you use SwiftGCM in your code, please attribute back to this repository.